inspektor-gadget/inspektor-gadget/docs/guides/snapshot/process.md

   Gather information about running processes.
 ---

-The process-collector gadget gathers information about running processes.
+The snapshot process gadget gathers information about running processes.

 Let's start this demo by creating a namespace: